Music City Miracle: Long-term effect on the Bills

 The Music City Miracle was the last game in a Bills uniform for the remaining key members of the team's 1990s Super Bowl runs.
-Andre Reed, Bruce Smith, and Thurman Thomas were all released by the team in the offseason; all three would eventually be inducted into the Pro Football Hall of Fame.
+Andre Reed, Bruce Smith and Thurman Thomas were all released by the team in the offseason; all three would eventually be inducted into the Pro Football Hall of Fame.

-Starting in 2000, the Bills missed the playoffs in 17 consecutive seasons, a streak that was the longest active playoff drought in major American sports when it ended.
-The streak eventually came to be known as "the Curse of Doug Flutie" under the assumption that Wade Phillips had cursed the Bills by benching Flutie before the Music City Miracle game.
+Starting in 2000, the Bills missed the playoffs in 17 consecutive seasons, a streak that had become the longest active playoff drought in major American sports when it ended.
+The streak was eventually known as the "Curse of Doug Flutie" under the assumption that Phillips had cursed the Bills by benching Flutie before the Music City Miracle game.
 The Curse of Flutie moniker was also applied to subsequent failures, particularly at the quarterback position, of teams that employed Phillips.
-Ralph Wilson died on March 25, 2014, and the team was subsequently sold by his estate to Terry and Kim Pegula.
+Ralph Wilson died on March 25, 2014, and the team was sold by his estate to Terry and Kim Pegula.
 Buffalo's playoff drought ended during the 2017 season, three years after the Pegulas assumed ownership of the franchise.
 (Note: The Bills' first playoff win after the Music City Miracle did not occur until January 9, 2021, following the 2020 season.)
-Notably, the Bills, needing and receiving additional help to clinch their playoff spot, won their final game of the season 22-16 over the Miami Dolphins, which was coincidentally the same final score as the Music City Miracle.
+The Bills, needing and receiving additional help to clinch their playoff spot, won their final game of the season 22-16 over the Miami Dolphins, the same final score as that of the Music City Miracle game.

-The Music City Miracle became one of a series of infamous moments in Buffalo sports history, including "Wide Right", No Goal", and "13 Seconds".
-Bills fans generally refuse to call the game or the play by their standard name, instead referring to them as "The Immaculate Deception" or by other names that imply that Frank Wycheck's lateral travelled forwards.
-In his 2017 autobiography Son of Bum, Wade Phillips called the play "The Music City Mistake".
+The Music City Miracle became one of a series of infamous moments in Buffalo sports history, including "Wide Right", No Goal" and "13 Seconds".
+Many Bills fans refuse the Music City Miracle name, instead calling the play "The Immaculate Deception" or similar names that imply that Wycheck's lateral traveled forward.
+In his 2017 autobiography Son of Bum, Phillips called the play "The Music City Mistake".

 Legacy

-In 2004, NFL Films hired a computer analyst to determine whether or not the call on the field of a backward lateral was correct.
-The analyst determined that the ball indeed had not travelled forward and that the referee's call was correct.
+In 2004, NFL Films hired a computer analyst to determine whether the call on the field of a backward lateral was correct.
+The analyst determined that the ball had not traveled forward and that the referee's call was correct.

-During the NFL's centennial season in 2019, the Bills–Titans matchup in Week 5 was designated as one of 16 weekly games commemorating notable events in NFL history, namely the Music City Miracle.
+During the NFL's centennial season in 2019, the Bills–Titans matchup in Week 5 was designated as one of 16 weekly games commemorating notable events in NFL history.
 In that game, the Titans were denied a go-ahead touchdown in the fourth quarter after it was determined that quarterback Marcus Mariota had crossed the line of scrimmage prior to making a forward pass to the end zone.
-The Bills went on to win 14–7.
+The Bills won the game 14–7.